This program provides a SUSY spectrum in the NMSSM, or the MSSM including flavour violation and with or without R-parity consistent with input

 After this, setting the SLHA SOFTSUSY BLock parameter 7 (number of Higgs mass loops) to 3 will include the corrections.
 If you use this option, you should cite [Allanach:2001kg], [Allanach:2014nba] and

-An example point using the higher order terms can be run with, for example,
+An example point using the high accuracy mode can be run with, for example,

 SOFTSUSY-specific input for SUSY Les Houches Accord input files